mauriciojost/hadoop-configuration/README.md

 Either user /etc/hosts or set up a DNS server.

+## Ensure configuration file is the same in all nodes

+Either mount an NFS filesystem, SSH mount, or sync before execution.

 ## Set slaves

 Modify the file `etc/hadoop/slaves` including all slave hosts' IP addresses.